SaaraLeppis/SaaraLeppis/README.md

 We have studied basics of JavaScript, HTML and CSS, React and Node.
-In group project (Moves-app in my repositories) we have learned to use
+In group project ([movesapp](https://github.com/SaaraLeppis/movesapp) in my repositories) we have learned to use
 - GIT in program development,
 - [SCRUM](https://www.scrum.org/) and what are the responsibilities of different roles
 - work managamnet tools (e.g. [Trello](https://trello.com/en))